 A: Generally, students who are early on in their college career get the most benefit from the DPP program.
 A current Oregon State student who may need to pick up some lower division (100 or 200 level) classes can also benefit from expanded offerings and different class sizes.
 Additionally, students who are trying to save money or may be in financial hardship.

-Students may only transfer up to 124 quarter credits from community colleges.
+Students may transfer up to 135 quarter credits including those from partner community colleges and any other regionally accredited institutions.
 Be sure to talk with your advisor to determine if taking classes through DPP aligns with your academic plan.

 A: Visit the DPP Student website

 A: Complete the FAFSA as early as possible.
 The FAFSA is available in October and OSU’s Financial Aid priority deadline is February 28th.
-Some funds are limited so meeting deadline will help to be considered for these limited funds, if students are eligible based off the FAFSA.
+Some funds are limited so meeting the deadline will help to be considered for these limited funds if students are eligible based on the FAFSA.
 Check with other schools for their deadlines.

 A: There isn’t really a way to “speed up processing” but you should make sure you are completing the FAFSA and possible requirements once the FAFSA has been submitted early and completely.